Christoph Froschauer

-Christoph Froschauer (ca. 1490 – 1 April 1564) was the first printer in Zurich, notably for printing the Froschauer Bible, the Zwinglian Bible translation.
+Christoph Froschauer (ca. 1490 – 1 April 1564) was the first printer in Zurich, notable for printing the Froschauer Bible, the Zwinglian Bible translation.
 His workshop is the nucleus of the Orell Füssli publishing house.

 Froschauer was born in Neuburg near Oettingen (Bavaria) and acquired Zürich citizenship on 9 November 1519, as a gift "for his art."
 He learned the printer's trade with his uncle, Hans Froschauer, in Augsburg and came to Zurich in 1515.
 Working for one Hans Rüegger, he built a printing press.
-At Rüegger's death in 1517, Froschauer married his widow and took over the press, and he was given citizenship in 1519.
-A dispute over the sausage eating organized by Froschauer in his workshop during Lent in 1522 brought about open conflict between Zwingli and the clerical establishment, thus setting off the Reformation in Zürich.
+At Rüegger's death in 1517, Froschauer married his widow and took over the press, and was granted Zurich citizenship in 1519.
+A dispute over sausage eating organized by Froschauer in his workshop during Lenten fasting in 1522 brought about open conflict between Zwingli and the clerical establishment, thus setting off the Reformation in Zürich.

 At his wife's death in 1550, he married Dorothea Locher.